Maison Cupcake

 Instead I’m left flicking past pages and pages of (admittedly lush) scenery bemoaning that there’s only one decent fishmonger in my borough and it doesn’t sell lobster.
 (This comment will make sense if you watch the video).
 Mind you, I remember Asda at Park Royal used to sell lobster in their freezer section so maybe I need to go back….

-Filed Under: Slider, Videos Tagged With: books, Videos
+Filed Under: Shopping, Slider, Videos Tagged With: books

 Read More/Contact

-Introducing the Great British Bake Off contestants for series 2 »
+Great British Bake Off Series 2 Contestants »

 Comments